fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/index.md

 ### It's a (virtual) marathon, not a sprint
 Not having actual class meetings (as the course normally does) deprives us of some collegial conversation, but it presents new freedoms as well.
 There isn't much to do most days except do the reading, reflect on it, write a brief response, and occasionally respond to your colleagues.

-There are a few slightly longer assignments that give you the chance to apply the readings more directly.
+I hold you accountable for keeping up with the readings by asking you to respond to them twice per week (Mondays and Wednesday), plus a weekly learning reflection (due most Fridays) that will address a few questions that I think will help tie together the readings for the week.
+In place of some weekly learning reflections there are a few slightly longer assignments that give you the chance to apply the readings more directly.

-**In order to keep us learning at an even pace, the main work/fun that determines your grade is the weekly learning reflections.** I've deliberately avoided disproportionately large midterms or finals.
+The upshot is that your work for the course is very evenly distributed across the semester.
+There are no big essays or exams or final.
+As long as you're keeping up with the readings (and I've tried to be quite modest in the amount), the course shouldn't ever become a burden on your workload or schedule.

 ## Required Texts